Tackling Webdev as a Bioinformatician: why is it so hard?

 At work, we sometimes run postmortems by using a technique called “The Five Whys”.
 Basically, you repeatedly ask why a problem occurred as a technique to get to the bottom of an issue.
 Let’s play.

-3. Why was django-allauth timing out?
-It tried to connect to redis, but it wasn’t able to do so, and didn’t handle the error gracefully.
+, but it wasn’t able to do so, and didn’t handle the error gracefully. - Why couldn’t

-4. Why couldn’t django-allauth connect to redis?
-As recommended, I have a config var REDIS_URL that points to a URI.
-Mine was different than the one that I see when I open the redis admin page on Heroku.
-Importantly, I’ve had this environment up and running for over a year and have never had trouble with redis or logging in.
-And while I’d been doing a lot of signup testing for Stripe Integration, I was repeatedly creating new accounts then deleting them immediately after enrolling, without logging back in.
+or logging in.
+And while I’d been doing a lot of signup testing for Stripe Integration, I was repeatedly creating new accounts then deleting them immediately after enrolling, without logging back in. - Why was

 Please note that these credentials are not permanent.
 Heroku rotates credentials periodically and updates applications where this datastore is attached.